v-alan-m/Send_Email_Using_LLM_Through_N8N/README.md

     - Credentials to connect with > Dropdown select `Create New Credential` > Click on `Sign in with Google`
     - Click on `Continue` Click on `Select all` > Click on `Continue`
     - Left column, click 'Enables APIs and services' > Search for `Gmail Docs API` > Click on `Enable`

-## 🧠 Program AI Agent Logic
-- Send to web ChatGPT: Upload image of ./send_email_workflow.PNG + 'Create a system prompt for an n8n 'AI agent', taking into considerations the tools attached based the image attached, that used the "send_email" tools to send emails based on the user's query. it is a helpful assistant that is friendly.
-As a system prompt for n8n, also add a tool called "contacts_database" that the agent will use to retrieve contact data such as names, email addresses and phone numbers.
-Please provide it as an easy to copy text snippet as your response.'
-  - Click on `AI Agent` > `Add Option` > `System Message`
-  - Click on `Expression` and click the `enlarge button` on the bottom right on the box.
-  - Enter the system prompt ./system_prompt.txt into the expression text box.

 ## 📑 Add a contacts book (so emails can be sent by asking to email a particular person)
 - Create a contacts book: Go to `Google sheets`